Project-Bradnails/Bradnails/README.md

 If you want to take an extra step in being safe, delete both your web hisotry and your downloaded file history.

 ## About The Devs
-- KushKonsumer, as the name states, enjoys connsuming copious amounts of kush.
+- KushKonsumer, as the name states, enjoys consuming copious amounts of kush.
 In their free time, they like to play video games and consume kush.
 - Spoodermoon731, as the name also states, is a big Spider-Man fan. besides replaying the PS4 Spider-Man game, he enjoys doing computer breakdown and mainframe accessing.